mariappan1/hashing_pass/README.md

-This is a simple password hashing tool using hashlib for hashing a password
+This is a simple password hashing tool using hashlib library in python

 ## Execution
 `python hashing_passwords.py <password> [-t {sha256,sha512,md5}] `